AIC, BIC, Bayesian evidence against the interacting dark energy model: Abstract

 \section{Abstract}

-Recent astronomical observations indicate that the Universe is in the phase of accelerated expansion.
-There are many cosmological models which explain this phenomenon, but should we prefer those models over the simplest one -- $\Lambda$CDM model?
-According to the Occam's razor principle if all models describe the observations equally well we should prefer the simplest one.
-We consider the model comparison methods which involve such rules: the Akaike information criterion (AIC), Bayesian information criterion (BIC) and Bayesian evidence to compare the $\Lambda$CDM model with its generalisation where the interaction between dark matter and dark energy is allowed.
-The analyses based on the AIC and Bayesian evidence indicate that there is only a weak evidence in favour of the $\Lambda$CDM model over its generalisation, while those based on BIC quantity indicate the strong evidence in favour the simpler model.
-We also calculate some quantity which measure the effective number of model parameters that the given data can constrain.
-This value is used to compare the concordance LCDM model with its generalization basing on the extended interpretation of continuity condition-interacting $\Lambda$CDM cosmology.
-We conclude that data set are not enough informative to constrain all parameters allows to vary in the models.
+Recent astronomical observations have indicated that the Universe is in the phase of accelerated expansion.
+While there are many cosmological models which try to explain this phenomenon, we focus on the interacting $\Lambda$CDM model where the interaction between the dark energy and dark matter sectors takes place.
+This model is compared to its simpler alternative---the $\Lambda$CDM model.
+To choose between these models the likelihood ratio test was applied as well as the model comparison methods (employing Occam's principle): the Akaike information criterion (AIC), the Bayesian information criterion (BIC) and the Bayesian evidence.
+Using the current astronomical data: SNIa (Union2.1), $h(z)$, BAO, Alcock--Paczynski test and CMB we evaluated both models.
+The analyses based on the AIC indicated that there is less support for the interacting $\Lambda$CDM model when compared to the $\Lambda$CDM model, while those based on the BIC indicated that there is the strong evidence against it in favor the $\Lambda$CDM model.
+Given the weak or almost none support for the interacting $\Lambda$CDM model and bearing in mind Occam's razor we are inclined to reject this model.